Stimulant: Caffeine

 Caffeine is a stimulant compound belonging to the xanthine class of chemicals naturally found in coffee, tea, and (to a lesser degree) cocoa or chocolate.
 It is included in many soft drinks, as well as a larger amount in energy drinks.
 Caffeine is the world's most widely used psychoactive drug and by far the most common stimulant.
 In North America, 90% of adults consume caffeine daily.

-A few jurisdictions restrict its sale and use.
+A few jurisdictions restrict the sale and use of caffeine.
+In the United States, the FDA has banned the sale of pure and highly concentrated caffeine products for personal consumption, due to the risk of overdose and death.
+The Australian Government has announced a ban on the sale of pure and highly concentrated caffeine food products for personal consumption, following the death of a young man from acute caffeine toxicity.
+In Canada, Health Canada has proposed to limit the amount of caffeine in energy drinks to 180 mg per serving, and to require warning labels and other safety measures on these products.

 Caffeine is also included in some medications, usually for the purpose of enhancing the effect of the primary ingredient, or reducing one of its side-effects (especially drowsiness).
 Tablets containing standardized doses of caffeine are also widely available.

 Caffeine's mechanism of action differs from many stimulants, as it produces stimulant effects by inhibiting adenosine receptors.
 Adenosine receptors are thought to be a large driver of drowsiness and sleep, and their action increases with extended wakefulness.
 Caffeine has been found to increase striatal dopamine in animal models, as well as inhibit the inhibitory effect of adenosine receptors on dopamine receptors, however the implications for humans are unknown.
 Unlike most stimulants, caffeine has no addictive potential.
 Caffeine does not appear to be a reinforcing stimulus, and some degree of aversion may actually occur, per a study on drug abuse liability published in an NIDA research monograph that described a group preferring placebo over caffeine.
 In large telephone surveys only 11% reported dependence symptoms.
 However, when people were tested in labs, only half of those who claim dependence actually experienced it, casting doubt on caffeine's ability to produce dependence and putting societal pressures in the spotlight.